tlwilliams895/lchs/src/chapters/loops/accumulator-pattern.rst

 use the same steps to tie your shoelaces, a drawstring, the handles of a plastic bag, the ribbon on a present, etc. The pattern is the act of tying, and it is part of a larger solution (e.g. cleaning up after your dog).
-Often, a pattern makes up part of a larger algorithm.
+Often, a pattern makes up one piece of an algorithm.

 Even though two algorithms can solve very different problems, the same pattern might be found in each one.